MeesterMarcus/AI-img-obj-detector-java/README.md

 ### Note

 Ensure that your environment is correctly set up with Java 18 and Maven before attempting to run the application.
-Enjoy detecting objects in images!